 That said, it’s important not to apply an undiluted form of essential oils onto the skin.
 Doing so can heavily irritate the skin.
 Thus, one should use essential oils in conjunction with a carrier oil.
 Popular carrier oils include olive oil, coconut oil, jojoba oil, avocado oil, and grape seed oil.

 While essential oils are natural substances that can provide a number of health benefits, they’re also extremely potent.
 That said, one should practice caution when using them as they may trigger an allergic reaction.

-As mentioned, it’s important to always blend your essential oil of choice with either water or a carrier oil.
+As mentioned, it’s important to always blend your essential oil of choice with either water or carrier oil.
 Furthermore, one should never apply the product directly to the skin in excessive amounts.
 That said, one must also do a patch test before using essential oils.
 This is done by applying the essential oil mixture to the inside of their arm.
-Afterwards, give yourself 24 hours to see if you experience any irritation or discomfort.
+Afterward, give yourself 24 hours to see if you experience any irritation or discomfort.
 In the case that you do, that particular essential oil may not be the one for you.

 Lastly, essential oils have yet to be regulated by the U.S. Food and Drug Administration, so it’s important that you use essential oils from brands that you can trust.

 Aside from using essential oils, there are other methods to improve your sleep.

 Stimulants refer to substances that provide an energy boost, particularly caffeine, alcohol, and sugar.
 By stimulating your nervous system, these foods will prevent your body from relaxing and thus affect your sleep cycle.

 That said, it is advisable to stay clear of caffeine and other stimulants after 2 p.m. to help protect your ability to fall asleep.